Benadryl Allergy Sinus Headache Side Effects

 Generic Name: acetaminophen / pseudoephedrine

-Note: This page contains information about the side effects of acetaminophen / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Benadryl Allergy Sinus Headache.
+Note: This document contains side effect information about acetaminophen / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Benadryl Allergy Sinus Headache.

 For the Consumer